Marburg Disease Outbreaks

 Rwanda Marburg Outbreak

-On December 20, 2024, the WHO announced the Marburg Virus Disease outbreak was declared as no new cases were reported over the last 42 days after the last patient tested negative for the virus twice.
-The third WHO Disease Outbreak News on Marburg virus disease in Rwanda was published on November 1, 2024.
+On December 20, 2024, the WHO announced thethat Marburg Virus Disease outbreak had been declared as over, no new cases had been reported over the last 42 days after following the previous patient's negative test results—the third WHO Disease Outbreak News on Marburg virus disease in Rwanda was published on 1 November 2024.
 As of 31 October 2024, there were 66 confirmed cases, including 15 deaths (CFR: 23%).
 Sabin confirmed that over 1,700 experimental vaccines had already been delivered to Rwanda during the 2024 outbreak.
 On September 27, 2024, the Rwanda Ministry of Health reported its first Marburg disease outbreak.

 Tanzania Marburg Outbreak

+Since the declaration of the MVD outbreak on January 20, 2025, the Republic of Tanzania's Ministry of Health has reported deaths.
+On January 20, 2025, the WHO and the Africa CDC received confirmation of an MVD case in the Kagera region of the United Republic of Tanzania.
+Nine suspected cases were reported across two districts – Biharamulo and Muleba.
 In March 2023, an MVD outbreak was declared in the Kagera region, Northwestern Tanzania.
-On March 27, 2023, the U.S. CDC issued a Watch—Level 1 Practice Usual Precautions, stating that Tanzania had confirmed an MVD outbreak.
+On January 23, 2025, and March 27, 2023, the U.S. CDC issued a Watch—Level 1 Practice Usual Precautions, stating that Tanzania had confirmed an MVD outbreak.
 To ensure that health systems fully recover from the effects of the outbreak and stay alert against future outbreaks, the WHO has developed the 90-day Post MVD Recovery Operational Plan and is also supporting the Ministry of Health in developing the National 90-day Post MVD Recovery Plan.

 Uganda Marburg Risk